 Pollen, replacing postage stamps, is often produced in sumptuous quantities beyond a plant's reproductive needs; as if moderation in this feature ever fits the design.
 Be it as it may, excess product does serve as food for the collaborating postmen and women.
 Bees are notable among pollen eaters.

-But to many it’s all about the sugar, not the pollen!
+To many it’s all about the sugar, not the pollen!
 Nectar, a sugary fluid secreted within flowers, give life to many billions of insects and other animals as staple food.
 This flies in the face of the Banting diet by favouring carbohydrates.
 What worked for Mr Banting, the undertaker, is against the best interests of flowering plants and causes no insect obesity (Wikipedia).